 Commercial banks are able to set their own policies regarding mortgage loans for foreign citizens.

-Both Bank of Georgia and TBC, amongst others, offer mortgage options to foreigners.
+Both Bank of Georgia and TBC, among others, offer mortgage options to foreigners.
 Upon approval of your financial status, typical mortgages for foreigners require a high initial down payment (normally at least 40%) as well as a relatively short term (typically a maximum of 10 years) at an interest rate of ~6% and up.
 Note that most loans are taken in USD.
 For loans in the national currency (GEL), you can expect interest rates upwards of 12% per annum.

 These numbers can vary, but the key takeaway is that while you might qualify for a mortgage, the conditions that foreigners receive are sometimes different from those for citizens of Georgia.
 Speak to your bank to find out what they can offer you.